 If you require high-speed and high-capacity storage and can benefit from having a large SSD, you should get one.
 The market includes cheap, high-capacity SATA SSDs that can provide a massive improvement over traditional hard drives.
 For instance, devices such as the Samsung 870 QVO or WD Blue SATA SSD come in 4TB versions with price points that don’t put a premium on larger capacities.
 These are great for cheap SSD storage but realistically speaking, you don’t need them.

-Hard drives are still good enough for media servers and NAS builds.
+Hard drives are still good enough for even the best server motherboards and best NAS motherboards.
 And in the latter scenario, you can always get an SSD drive as a cache while keeping most of the data on HDDs.
 On the flip side, high capacity NVMe drives, especially the new PCIe 4.0 models, are still too expensive for us to consider as value purchases.
 If you want to get a high-capacity PCIe 3.0 or 4.0 NVMe drive, 2TB is the upper limit where the price/capacity ratio doesn’t get launched into the stratosphere.
 This will change in the future but, at the moment, if you need a 4TB SSD, we would recommend sticking to the 2.5” SATA devices.